-Current and/or potential fish tissue methylmercury concentrations in the Colusa Basin Drain and Sites Reservoir Footprint spatial domains were compared to the SWRCB (2017a) sport fish objective of 0.2 mg/kg wet weight, or the 0.05 mg/kg prey fish objective if tissue mercury concentration data were not available from trophic level-4 (TL4) fish.
+Current and/or potential fish tissue methylmercury concentrations in the Colusa Basin Drain and Sites Footprint and spatial domains were compared to the SWRCB (2017a) sport fish objective of 0.2 mg/kg wet weight, or the 0.05 mg/kg prey fish objective if tissue mercury concentration data were not available from trophic level-4 (TL4) fish.
 These objectives are applicable to waterbodies outside of the Delta and Yolo Bypass.
 Tissue concentrations in the Delta and Yolo Bypass were compared to the Central Valley RWQCB methylmercury TMDL tissue concentration goal of 0.24 mg/kg, wet weight, for TL4 fish (Central Valley RWQCB 2010a).
-The Central Valley RWQCB fish tissue objective is based on fillets normalized to 350mm total length largemouth bass and is protective of health effects in wildlife and human health when the TL4 objective is met.
+The Central Valley RWQCB fish tissue objective is based on fillets normalized to 350-mm total length largemouth bass and is protective of health effects in wildlife and human health when the TL4 objective is met.
 Mercury tissue concentrations normalized to 350 mm largemouth bass corresponds with the 0.08 mg/kg objective in TL3 fish.
 Therefore, meeting the TL4 objective is protective of all listed beneficial uses in the Delta (Central Valley RWQCB 2010a).
 The objective for small TL2 and TL3 fish is protective of wildlife species that consume small fish less than 50 mm in length can be evaluated if no TL3 or TL4 species data are available.
 It is appropriate to standardize concentrations by length at each location to facilitate comparisons and because of the well-established positive relationship between fish length and age and tissue mercury concentrations (Alpers et al. 2008).

-To protect freshwater species (as dissolved mercury) CMC = 1.4 μg/l National Recommended CCC = 0.77 μg/l Water Quality Criteria To protect coltructor aposico (ao diasol CMC = 1.8 μg/l (USEPA 2022) To protect saltwater species (as dissolved mercury) CCC = 0.94 μg/l To protect human health 1 0.3 mg/kg 2 CTR - California Toxic To protect human health (as total mercury) Consumption of water + organism 0.050 μg/l Rule (USEPA 2000) Consumption of organism only 0.051 μg/l To protect human bealth and wildlife trophic level 4 fish 0.24 mg/kg 2 Central Valley RWQCB To protect human health and wildlife trophic level 3 fish 0.08 mg/kg 2 TMDL (2010b) To protect wildlife whole fish <50 mm in length.
-0.03 mg/kg 3 SW/DCB (2017a) To protect human health and wildlife Sport fish objective 0.2 mg/kg ^{2,4} SWRCB (2017a) To protect wildlife Prey fish objective 0.05 mg/kg 5
+To protect freshwater species (as disc CMC = 1.4 μg/l National Recommended To protect freshwater species (as disso CCC = 0.77 μg/l Water Quality Criteria To protect coltwater species (as dissol CMC = 1.8 μg/l (USEPA 2020) TO protect satiwater species (as dissolv To protect saltwater species (as dissolved mercury) To protect human health 1 To protect human health 1 CTR - California Toxic To protect human health (as total Consumption of water + organism 0.050 μg/l Rule (USEPA 2000) mercury) Consumption of organism only 0.051 μg/l To protect human health and wildlife trophic level 4 fish 0.24 mg/kg 2 Central Valley RWQCB To protect human health and wildlife trophic level 3 fish 0.08 mg/kg 2 TMDL (2010b) To protect wildlife whole fish <50 mm in length.
+0.03 mg/kg 2 To protect human health and wildlife Sport fish objective 0.2 mg/kg ^{2,3} SWRCB (2017a) To protect wildlife Prey fish objective 0.05 mg/kg 4